-These two files are used by the automatic de-ANSI-fication support (see Section 7.15 [ANSI], page 52).
+These two files are used by the automatic de-ANSI-fication support (see Section 7.15 [ANSI], page 53).

-compile This is a wrapper for compilers which don't accept both '-c' and '-o' at the same time.
+compile This is a wrapper for compilers that do not accept options -c and -o at the same time.
 It is only used when absolutely required.
 Such compilers are rare.